gaurav1780/comp125_s2_2018/_collections/_04-searching/04-binary-search.md

 ---
-title: "I wish creating objects was easier (aka constructors)"
+title: "Binary search"
 ---

-# I wish creating objects was easier (aka constructors)
+# Binary search

 Let’s say that the user wants to create a `Rectangle` whose `width` is 5 and `height` is 8.
 Following code achieves this,